James-JH/DataVis2/README.md

 **Data Visualisation - Visualisation webpage project - 2024**

 Originally developed as part of a university project, this is now hosted on my private github for portfolio reasons.
+Access the visualisation through this link: https://james-jh.github.io/DataVis2/

 By James Huynh